What’s this all about, then?

 I say this with a great deal of awareness that lots of people won’t agree with me, but screw problem areas.
 There’s no such thing.
 The fact that there are areas on every body that won’t meet impossible standards of mainstream beauty ideals does not make them a problem.
 Here’s a thing I wrote on underarms >

-Do I get a CD or DVD of all my photos?
+Do I get to keep all my photos?

 I know the most annoying answer in the world is “It depends,” but really, it depends.
-You’ll be able to buy some or all of your high-resolution digital photos (also called digital prints) after the session.
+You’ll be able to buy some or all of your high-resolution digital photos (also called digital prints) after the session, and some may be included with your session as well.
 More here >

 What if I don’t want to buy stuff?
 I just want my digital photos.

 Your session will include both digital photos and print products.
 Digital photo files are difficult to take care of over long periods of time, so they’re not considered archival quality, where professionally-printed photographs will last for many decades.
 More here >